 1. Mobile, Mobile, Mobile

 Instagram has been soaring in popularity since it was decoupled from Facebook.
 If agents are going to do one social media platform well over the next 2 to 12 months they may want to hone in on improving their Instagram presence.

-However, NAR data and an infographic from Contactually shows that Instagram is the least used platform by other Realtors, at just 14% of them on it.
+However, NAR data and an infographic from Contactually show that Instagram is the least used platform by other Realtors, with just 14% of them on it.
 The second least leveraged is blogging at 16%.
-That leaves a big void and opportunity for fast moving agents to dominate.
+That leaves a big void and opportunity for fast-moving agents to dominate.

 So while it isn’t at saturation point yet, things are changing in this direction.
-Better phones and tech mean video isn’t just for posting on YouTube, but for face to face meetings over the web, virtual showings, property videos on websites, and more.
+Better phones and tech mean the video isn’t just for posting on YouTube, but for face-to-face meetings over the web, virtual showings, property videos on websites, and more.
 This is particularly valuable at the higher end of the luxury market and when serving investors.